 If you owe people money, yet do not have the cash flow to pay, you may have to exercise extra discretion to avoid certain people to that you owe money.
 It might be okay for a while, but as time passes, this will become taxing on your family and you.

 As their net cash flow is positive, they can start investing money to build wealth, paying down more debts, or saving for some goals.

 A person proceeds to achieve Financial Stability when they manage to build up some emergency funds.

-A person’s emergency fund, is more important then paying off all his or her debts.
+A person’s emergency fund is more important than paying off all his or her debts.

 Without the emergency fund, a financially solvent person would be paying off his debts with all his net cash flows and one hospital emergency, and he would have to turn to his credit card or other family members for help.

 An emergency fund of $3000 helps a lot, even if it is not the full amount we usually recommend.